Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 As the community wrestles with the spike in suicides, everyone says it’s time to put divisions aside.

-In a recent podcast, an evangelical pastor gave a primer on “The Lost Art of Civil Discourse” and how to talk to people you disagree with instead of yelling or walking away.
+In a podcast this month, a local evangelical pastor gave a primer on “The Lost Art of Civil Discourse” and how to talk to people you disagree with instead of yelling or walking away.

 “Our community has lost community,” Kevin Geer, who leads a congregation of 4,000 at Canvas Church in Kalispell, said in an interview.
-He’s angry, too, at extremists he says are polluting religion with ugly politics.
-“They’ve hijacked the conversation.”
+He’s angry, too, at extremists he says are polluting religion with ugly politics: “They’ve hijacked the conversation.”

 Even as the community disagrees over the causes, local police, school and health officials have revived a task force devoted to suicide prevention and say they are committed to finding money for more mental health experts in the schools.